gayverjr/pyemap/docs/tutorial/tutorial.rst

 Dictionaries
 -------------
-Much of the data on residues is stored in various dictionaries, where the key is residue name is it appears in the graph image.
+Much of the data on residues is stored in various dictionaries, where the key is residue name as it appears in the graph image.
 For example, to directly access the Biopython :class:`~Bio.PDB.Residue.Residue` object corresponding to the node W324(A) do:

    >>> residue_obj = my_emap.residues["W324(A)"]